AimeeKnight/AimeeKnight.github.io/_posts/2026-04-07-The-Architects-Observability-Gap:-How-Gemini-and-Notebooklm-Rebuilt-My-Recovery.md

 We often view AI as a tool for work, but it is a profoundly human tool for life.
 It helped me move from a "patient" (a passive recipient of care) to an "architect" of my own recovery.

-If you are navigating a complex journey—technical or medical—don't just rely on the defaults.
+If you are navigating a complex journey either technical or medical, don't just rely on the defaults.
 Build your own studio.
 Trust the vision models.

 ---